About the book:

 But I love it!
 Don’t get me wrong, I really, really love the book.
 It called out to me, in a way.
 Y’know, that moment when you pick up a book that you’ve never read before and it just calls you to you before you even look at it.
 Yeah. that kind of calling;

 This book is available in Kindle format from Amazon here. [affiliate link]

-We sat down and talked to JL about her new release and published the interview in our newsletter.
-Sign up below to get new author interviews delivered to your email inbox every other week.
+We sat down and talked to JL about her new release and published the interview in our newsletter (archive link).